A Guide to Intellectual Property

 Introduction

-Intellectual property (IP) is something unique that you create using your intellect, such as products, inventions, brands, and design.
-Ideas don’t count as IP under EU and UK law, but things that result from an idea do.
+Intellectual property (IP) is something unique that you create using your intellect, such as products, inventions, brands, and designs.
+Ideas don’t count as IP under EU and UK law, but things that result from an idea may do.

 How do I protect my Intellectual Property?